 University of South Florida, Tampa, Florida (2007)

 - Board Certification

-Certification Agency Member Board Specialty Year of Issuance American Board of Anesthesiology Member Anesthesiology 2013
+Certification Agency Member Board Specialty Year American Board of Anesthesiology Member Anesthesiology 2013

 - Clinical interest for patients